Radio and Digital Production BA Honours

 You can take advantage of our Study Abroad agreements with overseas universities, spending half an academic year at another university in countries such as Australia, Canada, China, Hong Kong and the USA.
 Your work there will count towards your degree at Westminster.

-Radio students are encouraged to take part in and run our award-winning internet radio station, Smoke Radio (www.smokeradio.co.uk).
-This is an invaluable opportunity for all students to learn about music scheduling, presentation and production, outside broadcasts, and marketing and branding.
+Radio students are encouraged to take part in and run our award-winning internet radio station, Smoke Radio (www.smokeradio.co.uk), which was named Best Student station in 2015.
+This is an invaluable opportunity for all students to learn about music scheduling, presentation and production, outside broadcasts, as well as events, marketing and branding.

 This course is accredited by Skillset, the Sector Skills Council (SSC) for the creative industries skillset.org